dunkeroni/krita-stable-horde/README.md

 ## FAQ
 **Why is the generated image smaller than the document?** Stable-diffusion only generates image sizes which are a multiple of 64.
 This means, if your document has a size of 650x512, the generated image will have a size of 640x512.

-**Will outpainting be supported?** Pretty likely outpainting will be supported.
-This depends on which features the stablehorde cluster supports.

 **How do I report an error or request a new feature?** Please open a new issue in this repository.